Frequently Asked Questions

 2. Everyone I speak to says "no one has ever been able to reproduce Burzynksi's results", is this true?

 No, it is not true.
 There are many other "independent investigators/scientists" around the world conducting "independent replication" of Antineoplaston studies—namely, independent researchers in Japan at Shandong University and Kurume University.
 [Shandong source 2007] [Kurume source 2005] [Kurume source 2003] [Kurume source 2002] [Kurume source 1998a] [Kurume source 1998b] [Kurume source 1996] [Kurume source 1995a] [Kurume source 1995b].
-(More on Japan upon completion of "Chapter 2" documentary released in 2013—we visited the facilities where these clinical trials took place and met the scientists conducting them).
+(More on Japan in the "Part II" documentary released in 2013—we visited the facilities where these clinical trials took place and met the scientists conducting them).

 3. Does Dr. Burzynski currently use animal or human urine to treat cancer?